-The Intervention most often implemented by RDs was providing oral nutritional supplements by 671 (92.9%) institutions, followed by identifying patient food-related preferences (e.g., appearance, volume, and smell of foods) by 661 (91.6%) institutions and food texture modification by 656 (90.9%) institutions (Figure 8A).
-On the other hand, RDs at 150 (20.8%) institutions intervened by improving meal-time atmosphere, RDs at 184 (25.5%) institutions intervened by identifying desirable conditions for food intake (i.e., allow patients to concentrate on eating), and RDs at only 216 (29.9%) institutions intervened by providing parenteral nutrition.
+The intervention most often implemented by RDs was providing oral nutritional supplements in 671 (92.9%) institutions, followed by identifying patient food-related preferences (e.g., appearance, volume, and smell of foods) in 661 (91.6%) institutions and food texture modification in 656 (90.9%) institutions (Figure 8A).
+On the other hand, RDs at only 150 (20.8%) institutions intervened by improving meal-time atmosphere, at only 184 (25.5%) institutions by identifying desirable conditions for food intake (i.e., to allow patients to concentrate on eating), and at only 216 (29.9%) institutions by providing parenteral nutrition.

-Energy intake and protein intake were considered to be essential for nutritional Monitoring by 750 (93.8%) and 674 (84.3%) institutions, respectively (Figure 8B).
-However, lipid intake as part of Monitoring was considered essential by only 241 (30.1%) institutions.
-Items considered to be non-essential for Monitoring were summarized in Supplementary Figure 5.
+Energy intake and protein intake were considered to be essential for nutritional monitoring by 750 (93.8%) and 674 (84.3%) institutions, respectively (Figure 8B).
+However, lipid intake as part of monitoring was considered essential by only 241 (30.1%) institutions.
+Items considered to be non-essential for Monitoring are summarized in Supplementary Figure 5.